micahdenn/watermarker/README.md

-# watermarker
+# RND Watermarker
-python app for watermarking images
+python app for watermarking images with reselution and HD scale percentage.